Integrating chemical structures as treatments improves representations of microscopy images for morphological profiling: Materials and methods

-We use the POS-CTL dataset to evaluate model generalization to unseen sources (Figure~\ref{fig:pos_control_stratification}A).
-We stratify the dataset by source in two ways to test ID and OOD performance (Figure \ref{fig:pos_control_stratification}B-C, with metadata about splits available in Supplementary Table \ref{tab:pos_ctl_datasets}).
-For the ID setting (Figure~\ref{fig:pos_control_stratification}B), we use the 6 cpg0016 sources that have at least 10 POS-CTL plates.
-We train the \methodnameabbrev{} representation learning model on a subset of data from all 6 sources stratified by microscopy batch, and we hold out one batch from each source as validation data for model selection.
-This training dataset is recycled as the \nntrain{} dataset, but we reserve unseen batches from all 6 sources as the \nntest{} dataset (Figure~\ref{fig:pos_control_stratification}B; Supplementary Table~\ref{tab:pos_ctl_datasets}).
+We used the POS-CTL dataset to evaluate model generalization to unseen sources (Fig~\ref{fig:pos_control_stratification}A).
+We stratified the dataset by source in two ways to test ID and OOD performance (Fig \ref{fig:pos_control_stratification}B-C, with metadata about splits available in \nameref{S9_Table}).
+For the ID setting (Fig~\ref{fig:pos_control_stratification}B), we used the 6 cpg0016 sources that have at least 10 POS-CTL plates.
+We trained representation learning models on a subset of data from all 6 sources stratified by microscopy batch, and we held out one batch from each source as validation data for model selection.
+This training dataset is recycled as the \nntrain{} dataset, but we reserved unseen batches from all 6 sources as the \nntest{} dataset (Fig~\ref{fig:pos_control_stratification}B; \nameref{S9_Table}).
 We split microscopy batches into the \nntrain{} dataset versus the \nntest{} dataset at a 85-15 ratio.
-For the OOD setting (Figure~\ref{fig:pos_control_stratification}C), we use the same 6 cpg0016 sources as before, but create a training dataset containing data from just 5 of the 6 sources.
+For the OOD setting (Fig~\ref{fig:pos_control_stratification}C), we used the same 6 cpg0016 sources as before, but created a training dataset containing data from just 5 of the 6 sources.
 The \nntrain{} dataset includes data from the training dataset, but also a subset of microscopy batches from the unseen source (50\% of batches).
-We add the unseen source to the \nntrain{} dataset because this allows us to quantify two settings for a source not included in training data: first, if the source uses the pre-trained model to compare between images generated internally, and second, if the source uses the pre-trained model to compare their images to another different source (NSB and NSS respectively in \ref{sec:evaluation}).
+We added the unseen source to the \nntrain{} dataset because this allows us to quantify two settings for a source not included in training data: first, if the source uses the pre-trained model to compare between images generated internally, and second, if the source uses the pre-trained model to compare their images to another different source (NSB and NSS respectively, see Compound-Replicate Matching Implementation).
 The \nntest{} dataset is a disjoint 50\% of microscopy batches from the unseen source.
 Dataset stratification is randomized over 3 random seeds, and this is a source of uncertainty in our error bars (in addition to randomizing weights, where applicable for the method).